Skip to content

 Short answers, pulled from the story.

-When was Jocko Henderson born and where was he born?
+When was Jocko Henderson born and where did he grow up?

 What radio stations did Jocko Henderson work at during his career?